- Food and Cooking

 Bear N Mom Recipes - Stuffed Zucchini

 Another great vegetable available at this time of year is zucchini.
 So many only use this great vegetable for Zucchini Bread, but there are so many other ways to use it that it can be used as a main dish, as well as, breaded and fried as a side dish.

-Today, we are going to use our zucchini as a main dish and you need to pick a larger zucchini for this dish.
+For this dish you need to pick a larger zucchini.
 The recipe is so simple and uses very few ingredients so it can be made very inexpensively.

 In a large bowl, put stuffing cubes or small pieces of heals of bread.
 You will need enough bread to stuff both sides of the zucchini.
 When you are using those loaves of bread you can save the crusts for this recipe in a brown bag.
 This makes the bread dry and easier to use.